Parsifal-M/backstage-dev-quotes/README.md

 ## Would you like to contribute? or add more quotes?

 Please do!
 I would love to see more quotes added to this plugin.
 If you would like to add some quotes, please open a pull request with your changes.
 If you would like to add a lot of quotes, please open an issue first so we can discuss it.
-And please keep them programming related, and keep it SFW.
+And please keep them programming related, and keep it safe for work!
+Here is a short example of how to add a quote:

+- Clone the repository and run `yarn install --immutable`
+- Add the quote to the `quotes.ts` file in the `src` folder.
+- Run `yarn prettier:write`
+- Make sure to sign your commit with `git commit -s -m "Added quote by <someone>"`

+## When will my quote be added to the plugin?

+I will try and release a new version with the new quotes as soon as possible.
+Keep in mind this is a side project I made for fun!

 ## License